Lire en français

 What is business insurance?

 Business insurance is coverage that provides certain protections for your business in the event of a claim.
 You face a variety of risks as a business owner.
 The right business insurance plan offers protection against those risks.
-Business insurance is completely separate from your personal insurance such as car or home insurance.
+Business insurance is completely separate from your personal insurance such as home or car insurance.

 Types of business insurance